Mechanisms of bacterial immunity

 Kinetics-guided structural studies to capture transient intermediate states of active complexes.
 See: Bravo et al., Molecular Cell, 2021; Bravo et al., Nature, 2022; Hibshman et al., Nature Communications, 2024

-The Bravo group is particularly interested in understanding how diverse bacterial immune systems can identify self from non-self nucleic acids, and the consequences of activation.
+The Bravo group is particularly interested in understanding how diverse bacterial immune systems identify self from non-self nucleic acids, the structural and mechanistic strategies that enforce this specificity, and the downstream consequences of activation.
+A recurring theme in our work is how immune systems exploit the physical properties of their targets — such as DNA topology, superhelical tension, or nucleic acid architecture — to achieve discrimination.
+We are also fascinated by how some systems amplify weak or ambiguous threat signals into decisive immune responses, and how guide molecules are generated, sequestered, and deployed to direct effector activity.
 We use a combination of structural biology (typically cryo-electron microscopy), biochemistry, biophysics and functional assays to understand the molecular mechanisms that underpin immunity.
 Our emphasis on cryo-EM and pre-steady state kinetic analysis enables the visualization of transient intermediate conformational states, providing insights into the dynamic and heterogeneous nature of active enzymes.

+These novel defense systems represent an untapped treasure trove for precision biotechnology, akin to CRISPR.
 Our ultimate goal is not only understanding these systems but harnessing that knowledge for rational structure-based engineering.
 Through this approach, we aim to redesign these defense systems, tailoring them to possess specific, desirable properties.
-These engineered systems typically exhibit enhanced efficiency and specificity, transforming into potent tools for genome editing.
+These engineered systems typically exhibit enhanced efficiency and specificity, transforming into potent tools for genome editing and diagnostics.
 By tapping into the diverse enzymatic activities of newly discovered defense systems, we aspire to unveil a new arsenal of precision tools for molecular biology, poised to shape the future of biotechnological advancements.